Surfing in Central America

 Surf Regions in Central America

-Central America sits at the heart of the Americas, offering a unique blend of surf experiences that stand out from the rest of the Americas.
+Central America sits at the heart of the Americas, bridging north and south america and offering a unique blend of surf experiences that stand out from the rest of the Americas.
 Stretching from Mexico’s southern border—Mexico being a vibrant neighboring country known for its rich culture, Maya ruins, and diverse landscapes—Central America’s coastlines attract millions of surfers and travelers each year, all eager to explore the region’s world-class waves and vibrant surf culture.
 In fact, more than a million people visit these surf destinations annually, drawn by the promise of adventure and cultural immersion.
+The pacific side of Central America is especially renowned for its year-round surf consistency, making it a top choice for surfers seeking reliable waves.

 El Salvador (Pacific Coast)

 The land of right-hand point breaks.
 El Salvador is famous for its endless, ruler-straight rights, including Punta Roca, El Sunzal, Las Flores, and Punta Mango.
+La libertad stands out as a key surf town, home to some of the most popular surf breaks in the country.
 It’s small, easy to travel, affordable, and extremely consistent.
 Intermediates and advanced surfers thrive here.

 Nicaragua (Southwest Coast)